 While some people might want to escape the modern world on their bicycles, there are many who want to use the latest in technology to enhance their rides.
-Cycle computers have been around for a long time, displaying basic data including speed, distance and time – these days, functions such as cadence can be added.
+Cycle computers have been around for a long time, displaying basic data including speed, distance and time – on additional functions such as cadence can be added for even more information about your riding.

 The modern cycle computer has been around since the early 80s, and has gone through the same developments that many cycling products have in that time – becoming lighter, smaller, more efficient and packed with new features.
 Speed and time are the most sought after, but the average computer generally has 10 to 15 features, including lap times, average speed comparisons and maximum speed measurements.

-Some simpler ones still exist, like the Cateye Velo 7 but more and more computers are also able to display data from extra sensors, such as cadence and heart rate – like the VDO M6 wireless.
+Some simpler ones still exist, like the Cateye Velo 7 but more and more computers are also able to display data from extra sensors, such as cadence and heart rate.
 Some will take the empirical data they’ve measured and calculate other values, such as calories burnt or CO2 saved – estimates for sure, but some may find use for this information.

 Computers come in either wired or wireless variants.
 Wired units tend to be cheaper, and save for routing the cable, can be easier to set up – they also only require one battery.
 Wireless computers are great for a clutter free set-up, but the sensor is generally larger and they require two sets of batteries.

 GPS devices serve two functions – navigation and training.
-Many people now use GPSs in their cars to help them navigate from A to B, and over the past 5 years or so, more and more are taking a GPS with them on their bikes; turn by turn navigation is great for cutting map-reading faff on a bike.
+Many people now use GPSs in their cars to help them navigate from A to B, and more and more are taking a GPS with them on their bikes; turn by turn navigation is great for cutting map-reading faff on a bike.

-There are three types of power meter – the pedal based Garmin Vector, or crank based like the Stages power meters or hub based like the Cycleops PowerTap system.
+Training with power meters is becoming increasingly popular with anyone who is serious about improving their performance and wants to get the most out of their training time.
+While still expensive, the prices of power meters are falling.
+There are three types of power meter – the pedal based Garmin Vector, crank based like the Stages power meters or hub based like the Cycleops PowerTap system.

 Power meters generally calculate power through the use of strain gauges.
 A strain gauge is a circuit that is sensitive to resistance, which undergoes alterations to its shape when a force (i.e. pedalling) is applied to it.
 Changes in the shape of a strain gauge will affect its resistance, and a power meter translates the changes in physical shape and altering resistance into a measurement of energy – usually Watts.